 Epidemics and pandemics aren’t going anywhere, and those just looking for solutions from the government, scientists, and healthcare providers are setting their businesses up for failure.
-We must undertake systematic approach to hardening our work environments, just as we do with our tech stack.
+We must undertake a systematic approach to hardening our work environments, just as we do with our tech stack.

-Couple housekeeping things before I start:
+A couple of housekeeping things before I start:

-The health of your team is the resilience of your company.
+- The health of your team is the resilience of your company.
 No amount of documentation can replace the institutional knowledge of your people.
 No TL;DR

 Highway 1 – frequent contact surfaces